unxed/ap/ap.md

 ### 3.2.
 Search and Location Algorithm

-   A Patcher utility MUST follow these rules when locating a `target`.
-The search strategies for `anchor` and `snippet` are intentionally different to provide both precision and flexibility.
+   A Patcher utility MUST use a consistent, normalized search algorithm for locating both an `anchor` and a `snippet`.
+This approach provides resilience against non-semantic changes like indentation or spacing.

-   1.  **Anchor Search Strategy (Literal Match)**: An `anchor` MUST be located using a direct, literal, character-by-character search.
-This ensures the context is precisely and unambiguously identified.
-An AI generating a patch MUST ensure the `anchor` text is an exact copy from the source file, including all original whitespace and formatting.

-   2.  **Snippet Search Strategy (Normalized Match)**: A `snippet` SHOULD be located using a "smart" or normalized search.
 The matching process MUST follow these steps:

-       a.
-The `snippet` text is split into a list of lines.
+   1. The text to be found (`anchor` or `snippet`) is split into a list of lines.
-       b.
-Any line containing only whitespace is removed from this list.
+   2. Any line containing only whitespace is removed from this list.
-       c.
-Each remaining line has its leading and trailing whitespace removed.
+   3. Each remaining line has its leading and trailing whitespace removed.
-       d.
-The Patcher then searches the target file for a sequence of non-empty lines that, after having their own leading/trailing whitespace removed, are identical to the processed list of snippet lines.
+   4. The Patcher then searches the target file (or the relevant scope) for a sequence of non-empty lines that, after having their own leading/trailing whitespace removed, are identical to the processed list of lines from the text being sought.
-   This ensures that the match is based on the content of the lines, not their indentation or the blank lines between them, and it prevents ambiguous partial matches within a single line.

    **Important:** `anchor` and `snippet` lines must not start or end in the middle of a source code line (whitespace characters do not count).